Skip to content

 • You will also develop your knowledge, skills and behaviours.

-• The typical length of this Apprenticeship course is 24 months.
+• The typical length of this apprenticeship course is 27 months.

 Entry Requirements

-• In order to enrol onto an Apprenticeship, you need to be employed in a relevant job role and undertake a range of tasks which would enable you to complete the Apprenticeship qualification.
+In order to enrol onto an apprenticeship, you must be employed in a relevant job role and undertake a range of tasks which would enable you to complete the apprenticeship qualification.

 Learning Outcomes